 The strange ‘clicking’ or ‘clucking’ noises are only heard when 4WD is engaged and not in 2H or 2-wheel-drive mode.
 The ominous noise seems to be in sync with the wheel speed.
 What could be the cause of this ‘clicking’ or ‘clicking’ noise when in a 4-wheel drive?

 But what causes this phenomenon to occur and is it dangerous to drive your vehicle in this state?
 Let’s look at what can be done to rectify it and what costs are involved to replace it.
-The following article will discuss the causes of CV joint failures and the possible solution.
+The following article will discuss the causes of CV joint failures and the possible solutions.

-The CV axle assembly consists of two CV joints on either end of a drive shaft (an inner joint and an outer joint).
+The CV joint axle assembly consists of two CV joints on either end of a drive shaft (an inner joint and an outer joint).
 The axle assembly seldom fails but rather the CV joints themselves.
 In most cases, it is the outer CV joint that fails first since it does more work than the inner CV.

 Excessive Force When in 4WD